Homemade gnocchi with Traditional Genovese Pesto

-Remove the potatoes from the oven and once cool enough to handle with a cloth or rubber glove, cut along the potato and scoop the flesh into a bowl.
+- Remove the potatoes from the oven and once cool enough to handle with a cloth or rubber glove, cut along the potato and scoop the flesh into a bowl.
 Once you have done this, push the potato flesh through a potato ricer.
 If you do not have one of these, a sieve will work too.

-Place 200g of flour in a large bowl, or on a clean work surface then place the potato on top of this and add salt and pepper to season.
+- Place the flour in a large bowl, or on a clean work surface then place the potato on top of this and add salt and pepper to season.
 Make a well in the middle of the potato and add the eggs.
 Then using your hands, bring everything together until just combined to form a dough, taking care not to overwork it as it can make the gnocchi chewy.

-Set the dough aside and if necessary clean the work surface.
+- Set the dough aside and if necessary, clean the work surface.
 Dust the surface and a baking tray with some of the remaining flour.

-Flatten the dough into a square around 2-3cm thick.
-Cut the square into 2-3cm strips, then using your hands roll it gently into a round sausage shape, and cut with a knife into 2-3cm pieces.
+- Flatten the dough into a square around 2-3cm thick.
+Cut the square into 2-3cm strips, then using your hands, roll it gently into a round sausage shape, and cut with a knife into 2-3cm pieces.
 Place the gnocchi on the floured tray and repeat until all the strips are cut.

-Remove the water from the pan, and replace with the vegetables.
+- Remove the water from the pan, and replace with the vegetables.
 Add the gnocchi and stir through the Genovese Pesto until warmed.
-Divide between bowls and finish with freshly grated parmesan.
+Divide between bowls and finish with freshly grated Parmesan.

 For variety, try this recipe with each of our pestos, which you can view below.